rnanneyGV/Final-Project/Blue Team.md

 “Excessive HTTP Errors” is implemented as follows:

-- Metric: WHEN count() GROUPED OVER top 5 'http.response.status_code'
+- Metric: **WHEN count() GROUPED OVER top 5 'http.response.status_code'**
-- Threshold: IS ABOVE 400 FOR THE LAST 5 minutes
+- Threshold: **IS ABOVE 400 FOR THE LAST 5 minutes**
-- Vulnerability Mitigated: Enumeration and Brute Force
+- Vulnerability Mitigated: **Enumeration and Brute Force**
-- Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+- Reliability: **The alert should have high reliability.
+Filtering out all response codes other than those than client and server errors should focus the scope of the alert to potential malicious activity.**

 _HTTP Request Size Monitor_

 “HTTP Request Size Monitor” is implemented as follows:

-- Metric: WHEN sum() of http.request.bytes OVER all documents
+- Metric: **WHEN sum() of http.request.bytes OVER all documents**
-- Threshold: IS ABOVE 3500 FOR THE LAST 1 minute
+- Threshold: **IS ABOVE 3500 FOR THE LAST 1 minute**
-- Vulnerability Mitigated: Code injection and distributed denial of service (DDOS)
+- Vulnerability Mitigated: **Code injection and distributed denial of service (DDOS)**
-- Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
+- Reliability: **This alert may have medium reliability.
+HTTP request sizes in bytes typically average in the 700-800 byte size, so it's possible the threshold of this alert is properly configured, but additional monitoring may be necessary to review the nature of HTTP requests over 3500 bytes.**

 _CPU Usage Monitor_

 “CPU Usage Monitor” is implemented as follows:

-- Metric: WHEN max() OF system.process.cpu.total.pct OVER all documents
+- Metric: **WHEN max() OF system.process.cpu.total.pct OVER all documents**
-- Threshold: IS ABOVE 0.5 FOR THE LAST 5 minutes
+- Threshold: **IS ABOVE 0.5 FOR THE LAST 5 minutes**
-- Vulnerability Mitigated: Malicious software consuming system resources
+- Vulnerability Mitigated: **Malicious software consuming system resources**
-- Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.

-Suggestions for Going Further (Optional)

-TODO:

-Each alert above pertains to a specific vulnerability/exploit.
-Recall that alerts only detect malicious behavior, but do not stop it.
-For each vulnerability/exploit identified by the alerts above, suggest a patch.
-E.g., implementing a blocklist is an effective tactic against brute-force attacks.
-It is not necessary to explain how to implement each patch.

-The logs and alerts generated during the assessment suggest that this network is susceptible to several active threats, identified by the alerts above.
-In addition to watching for occurrences of such threats, the network should be hardened against them.
-The Blue Team suggests that IT implement the fixes below to protect the network:
-Vulnerability 1
-Patch: TODO: E.g., install special-security-package with apt-get Why It Works: TODO: E.g., special-security-package scans the system for viruses every day Vulnerability 2
-Patch: TODO: E.g., install special-security-package with apt-get Why It Works: TODO: E.g., special-security-package scans the system for viruses every day Vulnerability 3
-Patch: TODO: E.g., install special-security-package with apt-get Why It Works: TODO: E.g., special-security-package scans the system for viruses every day
+- Reliability: **This alert may have low reliability as it monitors the total CPU percantage used by the service since the service was launched.
+Many innocous applications consume substantial CPU resources, so this alert may trigger many false-positive flags.**